By Audley US specialist Dave

 The park can only be reached by seaplane, which takes around 50 minutes, or by boat which takes two hours.
 While the plane is quicker, the boat is equipped with showers so you can freshen up and change if you plan to spend a lot of time in the water.
 For me, the flight to Dry Tortugas was a highlight as it gave me a true perspective of the remoteness of the park.

-Extending your holiday in Florida
+Extending your vacation in Florida

 If you want to continue your tour of Florida after Key West there are a number of options available to you.

 After dropping off your hire car, you can take the ferry to Naples on the west coast.
-Naples’ white sand beaches are a quieter alternative to those on the east coast and the city also has a very affluent harbour that’s pleasant to wander around.
+Naples’ white sand beaches are a quieter alternative to those on the east coast and the city also has a very affluent harbor that’s pleasant to wander around.
 From here you can spend more time exploring the Everglades National Park, either by airboat or kayak.

 It’s easy to spend four days in Naples, before driving back to Miami on the east coast for your flight home.